a pink silk pillowcase

 charcoal silk close upshu

-It’s so worth getting a silk pillowcase!
+It’s so worth getting bedding made from silk!
 Sleeping on silk has so many benefits, and it’s great for the condition and appearance of your hair and skin.
 Silk is so much sleeker than other fabrics, including those made from natural materials like cotton.

 This results in fewer fine lines, wrinkles and pillow creases.
 You’ll also experience less hair breakage and frizz and soothed, more moisturised skin.
-A silk pillowcase also feels luxurious, is naturally antibacterial and can even help to regulate your temperature as you slumber.
+Silk also feels luxurious, is naturally antibacterial and can even help to regulate your temperature as you slumber.

 does sleeping on silk help skin